2019 American League Division Series: New York vs. Minnesota

 This was the sixth postseason match-up between Minnesota and New York.
 The previous five meetings were the 2003 ALDS, 2004 ALDS, 2009 ALDS, 2010 ALDS, and the 2017 AL Wild Card Game—with the Yankees winning each of those prior meetings.
 This was just the second time the ALDS featured a match-up of two 100-win teams, following the Boston Red Sox and Yankees meeting during the 2018 ALDS.

 Game 1

 This match-up featured two of the best home run hitting teams in major league baseball history.
-With 307 home runs by their hitters, the Twins set a new major league record for most home runs by a team in a season, narrowing beating out the Yankees, who hit 306 this season themselves.
+With 307 home runs by their hitters, the Twins set a new major league record for most home runs by a team in a season, edging out the Yankees, who hit 306 this season themselves.

 With their loss to the Yankees in Game 1, the Twins took sole possession of the record for the longest postseason losing streak in MLB history, at 14 games.